-Table 10.2 Comparison of two typologies of worldviews, MEA scenarios, cognitive biases and underlying metaphors or mythologies.
+Table 9-2 Comparison of two typologies of worldviews, MEA scenarios, cognitive biases and underlying metaphors or mythologies.

-Governance world view Ecology sustainability world view IVI E A SCENATIO cognitive biases example metaphor or myth Individualist Cornucopian Techno- Garden survival of the fittest Industrial ecologist Global Orchestration quantitative systems tracking Egalitarian Committed Environmentalist Adapting Mosaic cooperative nature of networks Deep Ecologist Fatalist Fortress World attributes by moving through stages and developing the spirtuality and knowledge to interact with other people.
+Governance world view Ecology sustainability world view MEA scenario cognitive biases example metaphor or myth Individualist Cornucopian Techno- Garden survival of the fittest Hierachist Industrial ecologist ii irchestration quantitative systems tracking Egalitarian Committed Environmentalist Mosaic cooperative nature of networks Egamanan Deep Ecologist Fatalist Fortress World attributes by moving through stages and developing the spirtuality and knowledge to interact with other people.
 The fourth, fifth and sixth levels of development are of interest to us.
 Wilber (2000) also describes the approximate proportion of the US population that is in this stage and the relative amount of power that they have in society.
 This is interesting because the level/worldview that has the potential to impact the environment most dramatically, i.e. the individualist, has power that is out of proportion to the population.
 This is what we would expect if they are using natural resources, harnessing energy and driving the capitalistic economy.